Chelsea-Dover/front-end-101/HTML/html_syntax.md

 Here's an example of a comment in HTML:
 `<!-- Merp derp you will never see this! -->`

-The result of that will be this(nothing redering):
+The result of that will be this(nothing rendering):